Last updated on July 4th, 2019 at 06:38 am

 You may be tempted to spend “big bucks” for a well-known “name” for your speaker; however, keep in mind that a household name does not guarantee the presentation your audience may be looking for or expecting.
 From whom will your audience benefit the most: a personality; an author, a politician, a technician, a professional athlete?

 4) How do I “find” a perfect speaker?

 After a short list of potential speakers is made, contact a Speakers Bureau that will work for you!!!

-A professional account executives will be able to help you with your specific needs.
-They will gather information (bios, references, videos), get fee quotes and provide you with all the necessary information you will need to make the best decision based on those needs.
+Professional account executives will be able to help you with your specific needs.
+They will gather information (bios, references, videos), get free quotes and provide you with all the necessary information you will need to make the best decision based on those needs.

 5) Choose your speaker!

 Remember, by working with a professional, you are partnering with an advocate.
 Your account executive will use his/her experience to suggest the best possible speaker or entertainer for your event.
 Why would they do otherwise?
 Their integrity and reputation depend on your satisfaction.

 6) Should I expect any kind of official confirmation of the speaker’s appearance at